 Multi-skilled experienced and accomplished programme/project manager with +10 years of track record in project management in various contexts and with a wide range of stakeholders.
 Demonstrated a remarkable capacity of adaptation and fast learning, political savvy, business acumen and leadership.
 A person who knows how to get things done both through formal channels and informal network.

-(in french) The 2017 annual report has been released !
+The 2017 annual report (summary) in English has been released !
 2017 has been a turning year with the change of management, the development of of 3 years strategy 2018-2020 , the repositioning of the organization, the consolidation of the partnerships and the development of new projects.

-We are enthusiastic about the progress we made and we are looking forward to 2019!
+We are enthusiastic about the progress we made and we are looking forward to 2018 and 2019!

 This program aims to educate schoolchildren to the management of water, sanitation and good hygiene practices, but also the recovery of waste to make blue schools, incubators of social change "